Terms of Service, Refund Policy, and Contact Info

 In regards to any other refunds, none will be honored if it's a topic covered in my FAQs page or something covered here.
 I've never had a request for a refund but I want the policy to be clear- refunds are issued when I screw up, not for when someone else screws up!
 If I mis-pack your order or have misrepresented any product, let me know and we'll figure out a way to fix it!

 I find that most customers are very happy with my suggestions and that's the better way.
-However, I have to write the policy to reflect the small percent of people who don't communicate or indicate their preferences.
+I also had some folks say "nope, that's the only type I want!" and my website platform makes it very easy for me to send partial or full refunds.
+However, I have to write the policy to reflect the small percent of people who don't communicate or indicate their preferences- some of y'all will just get your order 7 days later, with whatever I judged to be the best solution to get your order out.

-I start shipping out orders as soon as I can when the garlic is cured in September, and I complete them as best I can on a first come, first serve basis.
-Unlike some other farms, I do not attempt to time my shipping depending on your location- it's simply because this is a small scale farm, and "first come first serve" is simpler.
+For 2021, I'll start shipping out orders as soon as I can when the garlic is cured in late August or early September, and I complete them as best I can on a first come, first serve basis.
+Unlike some other farms, I do not attempt to time my shipping depending on your location- it's simply because this is a small scale farm, and "first come first served" is simpler.
 If you want garlic early, order it early!
-This is a part time operation so it should be understood that there are no guarantees of when your order will be processed, other than "as soon as its turn is up."
-Currently (September 25th) I am caught up to almost all orders made before September 19th, and I expect to be caught up to all orders by September 29th (pending approvals of substitution offers, etc).
-I expect that in the next few weeks, I'll be on top of most orders within a 7 day timeframe.
+I try to supply the best customer service I can, and honestly, when I got an Alaska order, I tried to get it out quicker, for their earlier planting season, but in truth it's still essentially first come first served.

 In case you have not seen the contact info elsewhere, I, Daren Carroll, am the sole proprietor of this farm, and can be reached at DarenJCarroll@gmail.com.
 Phone numbers can be exchanged in an email conversation if so desired (too many robocalls happen for "small business loans" when I put my phone number out there).
 My address is 127 Lincoln Hill Road, Eagle Bridge, NY 12057, but don't show up unannounced, there's no farmstand and the neighbors are watchful!
 Farm visits/tours are by private appointment only, through, you guessed it...email!